slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"Make two people proud: your 8-year-old self and your 80-year-old self."  -- David Perell*
+> *"Whenever you think that some situation or some person is ruining your life, it’s actually you who are ruining your life.
+It’s such a simple idea.
+Feeling like a victim is a perfectly disastrous way to make go through life."  -- Charlie Munger*

 - every damn thing is your own fault, if you are any good.
 - chi sei? sono l’evoluzione di tutti i miei errori.